MANAGING INTERN HOUSING FOR TODAY’S CORPORATIONS

 There are a few ways interns can look for a roommate situation, via word-of-mouth from other company interns searching for housing in the same area, or online through professional companies, such as roommates.com (Note: this is not an endorsement of that particular company, but rather, an example).
 Often, roommates create a contract of what responsibilities are to be delegated to which person; this is a good idea prior to finalizing intern housing, so there are no surprises during the internship

 Another intern housing option involves subletting an apartment from a tenant – not necessarily the owner of the property – who vacates the unit for a few months or more.
 Assuming the responsibility of someone else’s lease and bills can be risky, especially if the intern is unaware of past-due amounts.
-There are also scam artists who will try to rent out properties that they do not own or manage, so yet again, the onus is on the intern to do his or her due diligence and make sure the person they are dealing with are legitimate – if you feel pressured to act quickly on a sublet, it might be a good idea to walk away and look for another place.
+There are also scam artists who will try to rent out properties that they do not own or manage, so yet again, the onus is on the intern to do his or her due diligence and make sure the person they are dealing with is legitimate – if you feel pressured to act quickly on a sublet, it might be a good idea to walk away and look for another place.

 University-style Housing (Campus Dormitory)

-Usually, University-style housing/dormitories can be an affordable option that require a roommate situation with access to a shared bedroom and bathroom (sometimes with more than one person).
+Usually, University-style housing/dormitories can be an affordable option that requires a roommate situation with access to a shared bedroom and bathroom (sometimes with more than one person).
 Typically, your accommodations will include furniture, internet access, on-site laundry, and kitchen facilities.
 It is important to remember that university-style housing/dorms have rules that must be followed, such as Quiet Hours and curfews, and the intern would be required to abide by such housing rules.

 Hotel stays are an option for interns, particularly in remote or rural areas where other kinds of housing are hard to come by, or too far away to be practical.
 Many hotels offer online discounts